 - Global poverty has decreased by half over the last decade; however, 71 percent of the population still live in low-income or poor ($10 a day) conditions.

-- The average income of extreme poverty in a developing world rose from 74 cents to 87 cents per day from 1981 to 2010.
+- The average income of extreme poverty in the developing world rose from 74 cents to 87 cents per day from 1981 to 2010.

 - A quarter of humanity, 1.6 billion people, lives without electricity.

 - Nearly 2.8 billion people rely on wood chips, crop waste or animal dung for cooking and heating their homes.

 - In 2011, about 800 children under the age of five died every hour.

 - Those children could have survived via simple affordable intervention, such as clean drinking water or vaccinations.

 - According to an Oxfam report, if the world’s 100 richest people pooled their collective earnings in 2012, they could have ended extreme world poverty four times over.

 - Eight in 10 Americans were completely unaware that global poverty was decreasing in recent decades.
 More than two-thirds of the American population thought global poverty had been rising in recent decades.